RAID recovery services depend on many factors

 With technology evolving every day, the flexibility of data storage technology is only going to expand, bringing along the complexity of network and server systems themselves.
 Within the past few years, we have seen RAID array levels gradually expand from 0 to 51 and beyond, creating an even greater demand for a specialized recovery company that can satisfy all levels of service.

-SERT Data Recovery labs have the technology, recovery tools, skill, and experience needed to retrieve lost data from all RAID array levels including:
+SERT RAID array data recovery labs have the technology, recovery tools, skill, and experience needed to retrieve lost data from all RAID array levels including:

-FACT: SERT is known for the most affordable RAID 5 data recovery services in the United States.
+FACT: SERT is known for the most affordable RAID 5 recovery services in the United States.

 No recovery, rebuild, or repair is too big or too small for us.